Education System of Iceland

 Upper secondary education is not compulsory.
 Students who have successfully completed lower secondary education are eligible for upper secondary education in Iceland.
 These continued schools are also referred to as “gymnasia” in English.
 Students between the ages 16-20 attend this level.
 The duration of studies is 4 years, though it may vary.
 The upper secondary education prepares students for higher education or work.
 This level ends with a matriculation exam- the Studentsprof.
 This examination is considered as entry requisite for the higher education institutions in Iceland.

-This level of education is regulated by the Upper Secondary School Act No. 92, Year: 2008.
+This level of education is regulated by the Upper Secondary School Act.

 The upper secondary schools are split up into following schools: